The 10 Best Games in the Casino

 Once you learn how to play, it’s not that hard at all.
 There are only 2 dice in use, and there is only one shooter at a time.
-And the shooter’s goal is simple enough—she wants to roll a 7 or an 11 on the come-out roll, and she wants to avoid rolling a 2, 3, or 12.
+And the shooter’s goal is simple enough—they want to roll a 7 or an 11 on the come-out roll, and they want to avoid rolling a 2, 3, or 12.

-If she rolls any other number, she’s set a point.
-Her goal then changes.
-She now wants to roll the point before rolling a 7.
+If they roll any other number, they’re set a point.
+The goal then changes.
+They now want to roll the point before rolling a 7.

 But the game also offers the only bet in the casino which has a 0 house edge.
 This is called an odds bet.
 When a point is set, you can place an additional bet behind your original pass or don’t pass bet.
 This bet is a multiple of your original bet, and the maximum amount you can bet on this option is pre-determined by the casino.